 The Plantation has everything you need to make a creative den – leaves, twigs and big branches.
-See the crazy higgledy piggeldy fence and add a branch – can you find any bugs hiding away and tick off No.30 (hold a scary beast) and No.31 (hunt for bugs) at the same time?
+Can you make friends with any bugs hiding away at the same time?

 When you've made your den in the Plantation, why not make a trail to it so that other children can have fun in it too?

-If its been a damp day, you might like to make a mud pie in the woodland.
+If its been a damp day, you might like to make a mud creation in the woodland.
 You could warm up with an edible treat in the Barn Cafe afterwards!

 The lawn is a great place for little explorers to try out barefoot walking whilst mum and dad take it easy.
 Maybe you could have a barefoot running race?
 Make sure you bring a towel or wipes to clean your feet before you put your socks back on!

 Pick a dry, thick piece of grass that’s quite long for the perfect trumpet – can you make a tune?
 Or try drumming with sticks you find while on a walk.

 No.33 Get to know a tree